 For events lasting less than 2 hours, the ideal time to consume caffeinated chewing gum is in the 15 minutes before the start of exercise, faster than when ingested via more standard procedures such as capsules, coffee, pills etc. (~60 minutes).

-For longer events of more than 2 hours the approach of taking caffeine before exercise may be more complex.
+For longer events of more than 2 hours the approach of taking healthy caffeine supplement before exercise may be more complex.
 Is it better to “peak” in the first hour or would caffeine intake be better later during exercise to avoid having to refuel and ingest large amounts of caffeine?

 The optimal dose is likely determined individually, and if you suffer from negative side effects of caffeine it is wise to minimize your caffeine intake.
 However, to get an idea, you could take caffeine before the event and for example, if in a trail race the final climb takes place 60 minutes before the finish, it is recommended to take 40-60 minutes of caffeine before that climb.